paradigma-cl/unreplaceableDigitalID/README.md

 ##### 1.3.3 Secure Cryptography Infrastructures in the Cloud
 Solutions like SECRIN are designed to protect cryptographic keys in virtualized environments, ensuring secure communication and data protection.

+#### 1.4 Experience Implementing a Naming System on the Blockchain

 The emerging of Blockchain became the candidate to implement the association between names and cryptographic keys.
 Blockchains provide a global append-only log that is publicly writeable.
 Writes to the global log, called transactions, are organized as blocks and each block packages multiple transactions into a single atomic write.
-Writing to the global log requires a payment in the form of a transaction fee. (https://www.usenix.org/system/files/conference/atc16/atc16_paper-ali.pdf)
+Writing to the global log requires a payment in the form of a transaction fee.

 Blockchain is a large deployment of a decentralized PKI service (https://en.wikipedia.org/wiki/Public_key_infrastructure)

 Users can register human meaningful names and securely associate data with them, and only the owner of the particular private keys that registered them can write or update the name-value pair.
-In theory, many decentralized systems can be built using these blockchain networks, such as new, decentralized versions of DNS and PKI.
+Many decentralized systems have been and can be built using these blockchain networks, such as new, decentralized versions of DNS and PKI.

-Bitcoin Name Service BNS have all these properties, and none of these problems.
+##### 1.4.1 Bitcoin Name Service (BNS)

+The first name registered in a Bitcoin Blockchain transaction was in 2014, called Namecoin service on the Bitcoin Blockchain. (https://www.usenix.org/system/files/conference/atc16/atc16_paper-ali.pdf).
+This service evolved as the Bitcoin Name Service (BNS) on the Blockstack Blockchain.
+Later, Blockstack Blockchain and rebranded as the Stacks Blockchain, a Bitcoin L2 Blockchain.
+This BNS naming system means that (a) names are human-readable and can be picked by humans, (b) name-value pairs have a strong sense of ownership— that is, they can be owned by cryptographic keypairs, and c) there is no central trusted party or point of failure.

 This makes it a powerful tool for building all kinds of network applications.
 Using the BNS, the following can be achieved and more:

 •	Build domain name services where hostnames cannot be hijacked.